-Bhutan tourism began in 1974 when the government of Bhutan opened its isolated Country to outsiders to raise cash and showcase Bhutanese distinct culture and traditions to the outside world.
+Bhutan tourism began in 1974 when the government of Bhutan opened its isolated Country to outsiders to raise cash and showcase Bhutanese distinct culture and traditions.
 The Kingdom of Bhutan, the Country of the peaceful dragon, received 287 tourists in 1974.
 The number of tourists visiting Bhutan increased considerably from 2,850 in 1992 to 7,158 in 1999.
 Tourism generated almost $2 million in annual earnings by the late 1980s.

 Despite its openness to foreigners, the Bhutanese government is very conscious of the environmental damage tourists might have on Bhutan’s distinctive and almost untouched scenery and culture.
-As a result, they have limited visitor activities from the beginning, preferring higher-quality tourism.
+As a result, we have had limited visitor activities from the beginning, preferring higher-quality tourism.
 This policy was initially referred to as “high value, low volume” tourism.
 In 2008, it was dubbed “high value, low impact,” which was “a small but substantial alteration.”
-While the small number of visitors ensures the low impact, it is necessary to be wealthy to visit Bhutan, which raises questions about whether it is necessary to be wealthy to be a “high-value tourist.”
+While the small number of visitors ensures the low impact, it is not necessary to be wealthy to visit Bhutan but those that appreciate the value offered and know why they want to come to Bhutan are the ones who do.

-During the peak season, a daily fee of US$ 250 per person per day is enforced, and a price of US$ 200 per person per day is applied during the low season.
+During the peak season, a daily fee of US$ 250 per person per day is enforced, and a price of US$ 200 per person per day is applied during the low season – it is an all inclusive trip to Bhutan.
 Signaling that the administration was willing to accept more tourists while preserving “cultural and environmental” values.
-In 2005, a paper titled “Sustainable Tourism Development Strategy” put increased focus on growing tourist numbers by promoting Bhutan as an exotic niche destination appealing to wealthy travelers using the country’s culture and environment.”
+In 2005, a paper titled “Sustainable Tourism Development Strategy” put increased focus on growing tourist numbers by promoting Bhutan as an exotic niche destination appealing to conscious travelers using the country’s culture and environment.”

 5. Bhutan Economy